GitJournal/gitjournal.io/content/blog/2020-10-01-Sept-Update.md

 1. **Revenue**: 750 €
 2. **Payment via Website:** This is crucial for releasing GitJournal on F-Droid and the Desktop.
 It should also increase the revenue as for some percentage of the users I will be able to avoid the 30% Google and Apple tax.

 I'm specifically not putting any product development goals as building and improving GitJournal comes naturally.
-I have a huge list of tasks I want to do, but — for me — its better to not set them on goals as I prefer to prioritize issues and features on a weekly basis based on what will increase the revenue, user feedback and [votes](https://github.com/GitJournal/GitJournal/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).
+I have a huge list of tasks I want to do, but — for me — its better to not set them as goals as I prefer to prioritize issues and features on a weekly basis based on what will increase the revenue, user feedback and [votes](https://github.com/GitJournal/GitJournal/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc).

 Also by just having a revenue goal, I can decide how much I want to focus on  developing newer features to convert more users vs attracting more users.